Carda01/tpcds-benchmark/README.md

 We are ready to jump to the last section.
 We have created a new folder inside your project folder.
 This folder should be called `TPC-DS-Built`.
 You can explore it, if you want, to see the differences between the old `TPC-DS` folder and this new version.

 ### CREATING THE DATABASE:
 In this section, we will first create the database and bulk-load the data into it.
 We will need the file `preprocess_db_setup_load_script.py`.
 We should run this file inside of the folder `TPC-DS-Built`, so put it inside before continuing.
-Let’s begin by opening the file `preprocess_db_setup_load_script.py`.
-You will have to install the necessary Python modules if you haven’t done it before.
-Also in the second cell, you will have to change the port and password of PostgreSQL to the ones that your program uses.
-After doing that, go on and run all the cells.

-### Step 1: Set Up a Virtual Environment
+#### Step 1: Set Up a Virtual Environment
 Create a virtual environment and install the required dependencies.
 ```bash
 python -m venv venv